 2. Loan Amount and Down Payment

-The size of your loan and your down payment also impact your mortgage rate.
-When you apply for a mortgage, the amount you're borrowing and the percentage of the home's purchase price you pay upfront (down payment) can affect the interest rate offered by mortgage lenders.
+When you apply for a loan, the amount you're borrowing and the percentage you pay upfront (down payment) can affect your rate.

-• Loan Amount: Larger loans may come with higher interest rates because they pose a greater risk to the lender.
+Larger loans may come with higher interest rates because they pose a greater risk to the lender

-• Down Payment: A larger down payment can lower your mortgage rate because it reduces the lender's risk.
-Aim for at least 20% down to secure a better rate.
+A larger down payment (around 20%) can lower your rate because it reduces the lender's risk.

 3. Loan Term